 CISA has now finalized the TRA and eVRF documents.

 The TRA is a security guide that agencies can use to adopt technology for cloud deployment, adaptable solutions, secure architecture and zero trust frameworks.

 The eVRF Guidebook provides an overview of the eVRF framework, which enables organizations to identify visibility data that can be used to mitigate threats, understand the extent to which specific products and services provide that visibility data, and identify potential visibility gaps.

 The eVRF consists of a guidance document, two product-specific workbook overviews, and two product-specific workbooks.

 Microsoft 365 & Google Workspace Secure Configuration Baselines

 CISA, in partnership with the CIO Council, developed minimum security controls for Microsoft 365 and solicited agency feedback on the business impact of the controls, their implementation and any adoption blockers.
 The public comment period ended on December 16, 2022.

 The baselines are available through GitHub or download.

 Hybrid Identity Solutions Architecture

 CISA has released the Hybrid Identity Solutions Architecture guidance document for comment.
 This document is designed to help agencies understand potential options for identity management interoperability between on-premises and cloud-based solutions, the challenges involved in each, and how to address those challenges.
-The public comment period will end on April 17th, 2023.
+The comment period ended on May 26th, 2023.